SUMMER COLLEGE FOR HIGH SCHOOL STUDENTS ADMISSIONS TIMELINE

 - After you submit the application, you must upload an unofficial or official high school transcript.

-- It is suggested to ask your school guidance counselor or registrar for an unofficial or official transcript that includes all semesters and grades completed.
+- It is suggested to ask your school guidance counselor or registrar for an unofficial or official transcript that includes all grades since the first semester of 9th grade.
+A report card will not meet this requirement.

-- You must be at least 15 years old and have completed your freshman year by the time your Purdue coursework begins.
+- Will be at least 16 years old and have completed the sophomore year of high school by the time Purdue coursework begins.
+Younger students may apply.

-- You may enroll in a maximum of seven credit hours per academic term.
+- Students may enroll in a maximum of seven credit hours per academic term.

 *Non-degree coursework is part of your permanent Purdue GPA.
 In addition, if you apply to a Purdue degree-seeking program in the future, we will use this and all college coursework in your application evaluation.